 This post contains editorial samples and/or affiliate links to products I recommend.
 While this adds no additional cost to you, I will earn a small commission on any sales made.

-When your child says he wants an insect themed party for his small get together at the local Birding Center, you can either accept the challenge with excitement or fret about what you’re going to do.
-I chose to go with the challenge as I don’t see eye to eye with anxiety!
+When your child says he wants an insect party for his small birthday celebration at the local birding center, you can either accept the challenge with excitement and say, ” YES!
+Let’s throw a bug-themed birthday party!” or fret about what bug party ideas you can find.

 1. Pick or create bug inspired invitations for your guests

 It would have been fun to create our own, but with the end of the school year, I was more than a little swamped with many kid-related commitments at both schools.

 So yes, I took the easy route out and ordered our bug birthday invitations.

 You don’t have to go over the top with bug-themed food.

 You can do something simple like ordering pizza and placing a few plastic bugs on the same.